 Mississippi: Protecting You from Injury on the Road

-Mississippi falls “dangerously behind” in adopting some key traffic safety laws, according to Advocates for Highway and Auto Safety.
-The state only requires people in the front seat to wear seat belts, allows people to talk on the cell phone while driving and to carry open containers of alcohol in the car.
-On the bright side, the state requires all motorcyclists and passengers to wear helmets and passed a ban on texting while driving in 2015.
-There were 607 fatalities on Mississippi roads in 2014, and crashes cost the state about $2.7 billion.
+Mississippi falls "dangerously behind" in adopting some key traffic safety laws, according to Advocates for Highway and Auto Safety.
+The state still allows people to talk on the cell phone while driving and to carry open containers of alcohol in the car.
+On the bright side, the state requires all motorcyclists and passengers to wear helmets and passed a ban on texting while driving.
+It has also recently updated its seatbelt laws to require that even backseat passengers have to buckle up.

 Safe Driving Laws - Mississippi